smartyshaman/anantshiva.github.io/_posts/2027-03-29-obsidian-forever-notes.md

 SORT file.day ASC
 ```

 "7 - Journal/Daily" is where my journal entries live.
 You’ll want to change that to wherever you keep your journal entries.
+You obviously need the Dataview plugin for this to work.

-I’ve now moved my journaling back to Obsidian — and I use it for long-form writing, note-taking, and this blog as well.
-But do I still miss Apple Notes sometimes?
+I’ve now moved my journaling back to Obsidian - and I use it for long-form writing, note-taking, and this blog as well.
+But do I still miss Apple Notes?
 Yes.
 I have a problem.